GoogleCloudDataproc/initialization-actions/bigdl/README.md

 You can use this initialization to create a new Dataproc cluster with BigDL's Spark and PySpark libraries installed.

+Because of a time needed to install BigDL on the cluster nodes we need to set `--initialization-action-timeout 10m` property to prevent cluster creation timeout.

 ```
 REGION=<region>
 CLUSTER_NAME=<cluster_name>